apprise in 30 Seconds

 Conversation Starters

-"Have you ever been apprised of important news in a formal way?"
+"Have you ever had to apprise someone of important news in a formal setting?"

 Journal Prompts